An Elder Scrolls Legend: Battlespire: Development

 Following the release of Daggerfall, work began on three separate projects all at once: Battlespire, Redguard, and Morrowind.
 Battlespire, originally titled Dungeon of Daggerfall: Battlespire, was the first of the three to be released, on December 2, 1997.

 Originally designed as an expansion pack for Daggerfall, Battlespire focuses on what Bethesda called "the best part of Daggerfall": dungeon crawling.
 Battlespire has a smaller scope than Daggerfall and prioritizes level design.
 Until The Elder Scrolls Online, it was the only game in the series to have deathmatch or multiplayer support.
 When Morrowind's scope turned out to be too difficult to implement, it was put on hold, and its staff were moved to work on Battlespire and Redguard.
 Battlespire was repackaged as a stand-alone game and sold as An Elder Scrolls Legend: Battlespire.

-Julian Le Fay opted to use sprites for the enemies because he preferred the high level of detail possible with sprites over the blocky polygonal models of the time.
+Julian LeFay opted to use sprites for the enemies because he preferred the high level of detail possible with sprites over the blocky polygonal models of the time.

 Reception

-According to Stephan Janicki of Computer Gaming World, Battlespire and the related title The Elder Scrolls Adventures: Redguard were both "commercial failures."
+According to Stephan Janicki of Computer Gaming World, Battlespire and the related title The Elder Scrolls Adventures: Redguard were both "commercial failures".

 Next Generation reviewed the game, rating it three stars out of five, and stated that "Battlespire is a step in the right direction.
 While it might not be revolutionary, it is a solid release that should provide hours of dungeon-crawling fun.
 We anxiously await the next installment."

-Reviewers seemed unimpressed as a whole with Desslock of GameSpot noting that, compared against Daggerfall, "Battlespire's less expansive scope, hack-and-slash gameplay, and technical problems ultimately provide a role-playing experience that is only occasionally satisfying."
+GameSpot wrote that, compared against Daggerfall, "Battlespire's less expansive scope, hack-and-slash gameplay, and technical problems ultimately provide a role-playing experience that is only occasionally satisfying."